2017 Student Symposium: Saturday, April 22, 2017

 On Saturday, April 22, 2017, Cornell College and Center for Teaching & Learning will sponsor an all-college Student Symposium to provide a forum for students to present their scholarly and creative work to the college community.

 In addition to recognizing student research, the organization of the Student Symposium also celebrates the liberal arts.
-Psychology is paired with International Relations.
-Philosophy presents with Environmental Studies.
+Psychology is paired with Economics and Business.
+History presents with Environmental Studies.
 And technology is brought to the forefront of student work in the area of digital humanities.
 At Cornell College, students draw meaning and gain a richer sense of knowledge through the connections made across disciplines and subjects.
-Today is a day to celebrate this breadth of knowledge today with our inaugural Symposium lunch in Smith Dining Room.
+We are looking forward to celebrating this breadth of knowledge today with our inaugural Symposium lunch in Smith Dining Room.
 President Jonathan Brand and Assistant Professor of Chemistry Jai Shanata will be our featured speakers.

-This year’s symposium was coordinated by the Center for Teaching & Learning and the faculty of the Student Symposium committee: John Gruber-Miller (Classics), Kirilka Stavreva (English), and Emily Walsh (Geology).
-The logistics and technical aspects of the symposium were handled by Brooke Bergantzel, Greg Cotton, Laura Farmer, Amy Gullen, Jessica Johanningmeier, Kristin Reimann, Gabriella Torres, Paul Waelchli, Ellen Wrede, Meghan Yamanishi, and Matt Zhorne.
+This year’s Student Symposium was coordinated by the Cole Library Center for Teaching and Learning.
+The logistics and technical aspects of the symposium were handled by Brooke Bergantzel, Greg Cotton, Laura Farmer, Amy Gullen, Jennifer Haigh, Jessica Johanningmeier, Kristin Reimann, Jennifer Rouse, Ellen Wrede, Meghan Yamanishi, and Matt Zhorne.
 I offer my heartfelt thanks to them, and to the faculty members serving as session moderators, for their contributions to this project.

 I invite you to participate in what promises to be a thought-provoking, exhilarating, and reflective day in our intellectual, creative, and community life.